 Local sights include the Woodstock Opera House and the Illinois Railway Museum.
 This is quite fitting, since Woodstock is just a one-hour ride on the Metra commuter line from Chicago.
 (If Woodstock isn’t quite your style, here are some other quick getaways from the city.)

 Blueground wants all of our guests to feel at home in a new city right away, whether you’re staying for a month or a year.
-We set up our furnished apartments in Chicago and 13 other cities with absolutely everything you need to live, play, and work.
+We set up our furnished apartments in Chicago and other cities around the world with absolutely everything you need to live, play, and work.
 Find out more about the Blueground experience.